tls-attacker/TLS-Anvil/Docs/docs/01-Quick-Start/01-Server-Testing.md

 ### Config Files

-As an alternative to passing specific  parameters via the command line, we can define a config file using json.
+As an alternative to passing specific  parameters via the command line, we can define a config file using the JSON format.
 Example config file ```myConfig.json```:
 ```
 {